 A recent study has found that property developer’s complete lack of formal education – not unbridled, narcissistic greed – is to blame for the thousands of ill-conceived property developments cropping up around Australia.

-It had been previously assumed that property developers are simply human-reptile hybrids who, unable to feel emotion, rely on the fact that they have more criminal and government connections than an undercover detective in Queensland to get by.
+Prior to the release of the study, it was widely accepted that property developers are simply human-reptile hybrids who, unable to feel emotion, rely on the fact that they have more criminal and government connections than an undercover detective in Queensland to get by.

-The study conclusively proved, however, that all six of Australia’s property developers sport a host of basic knowledge deficiencies, particularly in relation to the use of possessive pronouns.
+Researchers have now conclusively proved, however, that all six of Australia’s property developers sport a host of basic knowledge deficiencies, particularly in relation to the use of possessive pronouns.

 All of the construction overlords failed to distinguish between:

 “You’re a colossal waste of space.”

 Instead, five assumed the test was a “The Price is Right” style game show, shouting random pre-sale numbers and investment figures until researchers pacified them with promises of receiving an elite “#success” pocket square upon test completion.

 The sixth developer nursed a massive erection throughout the study, frequently moaning as he asked researchers to repeat words like “initial financial outlay” and “zoning approval” over and over again.